luizfbarbosa12/itfolks-task/README.md

 - Material UI, a popular React component library, was employed for the desktop version.
 Material UI offers a wide range of pre-designed components and styling options, enabling rapid development.
 For more information, refer to the [Material UI documentation](link-to-material-ui-docs).

+# Responsive Design in the Desktop Application

+The desktop application has been designed with a responsive approach to ensure optimal viewing and usability across different screen sizes.
+The following features contribute to its responsiveness:

+## Relative Units in CSS

+The desktop application utilizes relative units in CSS, such as percentages (`%`) and `em` units, for specifying dimensions and sizes.
+By using relative units, elements within the application can adapt to different screen sizes and maintain their proportions.

+## Flexible Containers

+Flexible containers, such as flexbox and grid, have been implemented in the desktop application's layout.
+These flexible containers automatically adjust their content's positioning and sizing based on available space, ensuring a responsive layout that accommodates varying screen sizes.

+## Media Queries and Breakpoints

+To cater to different screen sizes and provide an optimal user experience, the desktop application incorporates media queries with multiple breakpoints.
+These breakpoints define specific screen widths at which different CSS rules are applied, enabling the layout to adapt accordingly.
+By using media queries, the application can offer a seamless experience across various devices and screen sizes.

+The desktop application applies three different breakpoints within the media queries, allowing for adaptable designs across a range of screen sizes.
+The specific breakpoints and corresponding CSS rules ensure that the application's layout adjusts and reflows appropriately based on the available screen space.

+By combining relative units, flexible containers, and media queries with breakpoints, the desktop application achieves a responsive design that caters to a wide range of screen sizes and provides an optimal user experience.

 ## React Native Libraries

 Several smaller libraries were utilized in the React Native version of the project.
 These include: